Introduction to Wide Column Storages

 The red part of the key is of variable length.
 Grey boxes are of fixed length, also column family.
 The qualifier is variable, but you can recover that by knowing the length of the whole key.

-In memory key-value store
+In memory key-value store 🟩-

 We store the key values in order in memory using some sort of tree.
 The upside is that we don’t need to cancel and recreate the block in HDFS, because that only allows appending, the written data is not modifiable.
-When the RAM store is flush, then we flush the memory down to an HFile.
+When the RAM store is full, then we flush the memory down to an HFile.
 When we flush we have a linear merge and we store the new file in this way.

 We have three cases when the flush happens: